cozodb/cozo-docs/source/index.rst

 =====================================

-Welcome to the documentation for CozoDB, a feature-rich transactional, relational database that uses Datalog for queries, focuses on graph data and algorithms, is capable of time travel, and makes no performance compromises.
+Welcome to the documentation for CozoDB, a feature-rich, transactional, relational database that uses Datalog for queries, focuses on graph data and algorithms, is capable of time travel, and makes no performance compromises.

 You can start immediately with the :doc:`tutorial`, which you can follow without installing anything.

-For installation instructions and language-specific APIs, please refer to the `project homepage <https://github.com/cozodb/cozo>`_.
+For installation instructions and language-specific APIs, please refer to the `GitHub page <https://github.com/cozodb/cozo>`_.

 .. toctree::
    :maxdepth: 2